AdaCore/learn/content/courses/advanced-ada/chapters/numerics.rst

     end Show_Safe_First_Last;

 When comparing :ada:`Float'First` to :ada:`Float'Safe_First`, we see that the values are similar.
-However, :ada:`Float'Safe_First` has the precision of an universal real, while :ada:`Float'First` is limited to the precision of the :ada:`Float` type.
+However, :ada:`Float'Safe_First` has the precision of a universal real, while :ada:`Float'First` is limited to the precision of the :ada:`Float` type.